diem/website/docs/move-overview.md

 ### Writing Modules

 We will now turn our attention to writing our own Move modules instead of just reusing the existing `LibraAccount` and `Libra` modules.
 Consider this situation:
 Bob is going to create an account at address _a_ at some point in the future.
-Alice wants to "earmark" some funds for Bob so that he can pull them into his account once it is created.
-But she also wants to be able to reclaim the funds for herself if Bob never creates the account.
+Alice wants to "earmark" some of her coins for Bob so that he can pull them into his account once it is created.
+But she also wants to be able to remove the earmark from her coins if, for example, Bob never creates the account.

 To solve this problem for Alice, we will write a module `EarmarkedLibra` which: